calm/git-bash-party/README.md

 ## Highlights

 For the full list of commands, just read the `.sh` file.
-Here are my personal favorites:
+Here are [Calm’s](https://www.calm.com/) personal favorites:

 ### gplod